 In Isaac Asimov’s Foundation, Hari Seldon predicts the fall of the Galactic Empire spanning the entire Milky Way and the subsequent dark age lasting 30,000 years.
-Seldon developed a fictional branch of mathematics combined with sociology, psychohistory, able to foresee changes on a cosmic scale.
+Seldon develops a fictional science, psychohistory. combining mathematics, sociology, and statistics.
+Psychohistory is able to predict future changes on a cosmic scale.
 His life’s work leads him to establish the Foundation, a fringe group dedicated to preserving human knowledge in order to reduce the dark age to just 1,000 years and midwife the rebirth of civilization.

 What real-life lessons can we draw from this sci-fi trilogy that edged out The Lord of the Rings for the Hugo Award for the “Best All-Time Series”?
 Quite a few, actually.
 Originally published as a series of short stories in the 1940s, Asimov’s Foundation continues to exert a fascinating influence on the world.